tommykjensen/SNC-HelloWorld/README.md

 ![alt text](error.png)

+Have tested on a PDI Orlando patch1 and a non-prod instanse Oralando patch3 with the same result.

 When deployed to a ServiceNow instance and added as a sidepanel component it does not render and following error message is listed in the cosnole log: